Safe Streets & Sidewalks

 Quarterly update for Council

-We presented the first quarterly Safe Streets & Sidewalks update to City Council on Apr.
-18, 2017.
-Read the report for a recap of the program and to see what progress we've made so far, or just watch Public Works Director Erin Leonhart's presentation to Council.
+The third quarterly Safe Streets & Sidewalks update to City Council was released in November 2017.
+Read the report for a recap of the program and to see what progress we've made so far.

 You talked, we listened